MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ns-storport-_hw_initialization_data.md

 Pointer to an optional <a href="..\storport\nc-storport-hw_buildio.md">HwStorBuildIo</a> routine that the port driver calls to do unsynchronized processing prior to calling the miniport driver's <a href="..\storport\nc-storport-hw_startio.md">HwStorStartIo</a> routine.

-#### - HwTracingEnabled

-A pointer to an optional <a href="..\storport\nc-storport-hw_tracing_enabled.md">HwStorTracingEnabled</a> routine that the port driver calls to notify the miniport of whether tracing is enabled or not.

 #### - HwFreeAdapterResources

 A pointer to the virtual miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557392">HwStorFreeAdapterResources</a> routine, which is a required entry point for all virtual miniport drivers.
 This callback is specific to virtual miniports and is set to <b>NULL</b> by physical miniports.